 Six miles of deep sand brought us to sunset.
 Spice and I left the others to camp, and pushed on into the dark to the next water.
 The next spring, an electric well, also had great water.
 From there, 32.5 miles to the next drinkable source.
 We filtered 11 liters for the two of us, a hopeful rather than carefully calculated number.

-A couple of miles later, we are home on a hard gravel plain, next to the road that will take us in more or less a straight line for twenty more miles.
+A couple of miles later, we are home on a hard gravel plain, next to the road that will take us in more or less a straight line for the next twenty miles.
 11:30pm.
 I wish I could hike all night, but sleep will not be denied.
 Enough water?
 We’ll see tomorrow.